What most people don’t realize about the COVID-19 Slide

 Over the last nine months, conversations about the scale of COVID-related learning loss have dominated K–12 education.
 These began last spring, when various predictions and projections about the “COVID-19 Slide” received widespread coverage, ranging from academic journals to the New York Times to CNN.
 Not surprisingly, the most dire statements received the most attention, with a tutoring center warning that “some children will never recover,” and one edtech vendor referring to today’s students as “the lost COVID generation.”

 Now that we’ve analyzed students’ actual fall 2020 screening data, conversations about learning loss are far more interesting, timely, and relevant.
-As documented in our recent How Kids Are Performing report, things are not as dire as some had predicted.
+As documented in the Fall Edition of our How Kids Are Performing report, things are not as dire as some had predicted.
 However, most students are unquestionably behind in mathematics, and we cannot afford any additional regression in reading over the course of the school year.

 In instances like this, there is also a danger.
 We cannot afford to spend our time simply framing and admiring the problem.
 Without question, the months that students have spent away from school buildings has taken an academic toll.
 But what many people fail to understand is that even the most dire consequences of COVID-related learning loss are small when you consider the ranges and gaps in performance that already existed.